Same-sex marriage in the Netherlands: Requirements and rights

-Since the mid-1960s, religious solemnizations of same-sex relationships have taken place in some Dutch churches.
-The Dutch Remonstrants were Europe's first Christian denomination to officially allow such solemnizations in 1986.
-The Mennonite Church in the Netherlands also allows solemnizations of same-sex marriages.
-The Old Catholic Church of the Netherlands has allowed its ministers to perform same-sex marriages in its places of worship since 2006.

-The Protestant Church in the Netherlands, the largest Protestant denomination in the Netherlands, has allowed its congregations to perform same-sex marriages as a union of love and faith before God since 2004, and in practice many churches now conduct such ceremonies.

 Aruba, Curaçao and Sint Maarten

-In Aruba, Curaçao, and Sint Maarten, separate civil codes exist in which rules for marriage are laid down and it is not possible to perform a same-sex marriage in these constituent countries.

-All territories of the Kingdom of the Netherlands register same-sex marriages performed in the Netherlands proper as a result of a Dutch Supreme Court ruling.
-In 2007, the Supreme Court ruled that all vital records recorded in the Kingdom of the Netherlands are valid throughout the Kingdom; this was based on its interpretation of the Charter for the Kingdom of the Netherlands.
-However, subsequent rulings have established that same-sex marriages are not automatically entitled to the same privileges (e.g. social security) extended to married couples of the opposite sex.
+Aruba, Curaçao and Sint Maarten have separate civil codes from the Netherlands.
+As a result, same-sex marriage was not automatically legalised in these constituent countries by the 2001 law.
+On 12 July 2024, the Supreme Court of the Netherlands upheld a lower court ruling that the same-sex marriage bans in Aruba and Curaçao were discriminatory and unconstitutional, effectively legalising same-sex marriage in both constituent countries.
+This makes Sint Maarten the only constituent country where same-sex marriages cannot be performed, though Dutch marriages are recognized there to some extent.
+Indeed, all territories of the Kingdom register same-sex marriages performed in the Netherlands following an earlier Supreme Court ruling.
+In 2007, the court ruled that all vital records recorded within the Kingdom are valid throughout its constituent countries, based on its interpretation of the Charter for the Kingdom of the Netherlands.
+However, subsequent rulings have clarified that same-sex marriages are not automatically entitled to the same privileges (e.g. social security) as opposite sex marriages.

-Aruba has recognised registered partnerships, offering several of the rights and benefits of marriage, for same-sex and opposite-sex couples since September 2021.
+Aruba has also recognised registered partnerships offering several of the rights and benefits of marriage since September 2021.
+Curaçao and Sint Maarten do not perform registered partnerships.